cOzInABox/XeBuild/README.md

 *Thank you to the entire Xbox 360 homebrew and scene community for keeping the platform alive for over a decade!*

-June 2026.
+Sept 2026.
 Welcome to my nostalgia corner!
 Signing off...

 _[cOz]_